 Definition and factors of the North-Start-Metric

 For Airbnb as an example, the NSM is "Nights booked", the best indicator that allows the company to assess whether their business model is successfully growing in the market.
-If you are a B2B SEO marketing agency, your NSM could be the average traffic growth per client, which is directly representing the effect SEO marketing should have.
+If you are a B2B SEO marketing agency, your NSM could be the average traffic growth per client which is directly representing the effect SEO marketing should have.

 Every B2B lead generation strategy should be clear on this key objective.
 What is it that you want to achieve and was it the value proposition element that matters more than anything else?
-The one metric that has best represents market success will your key long-term business goal that needs to be improved.
-Define it as one single metric, your North-Star-Metric and start your lead generation strategy from here.
+The one metric that best represents market success with your key long-term business goal that needs to be improved.
+Define it as one single metric, your North-Star-Metric and start your b2b lead generation strategy from here.

 What does this metric have to do with your B2B lead generation strategy?
 Well, without a successful product or service delivery, your strategy becomes unsustainable.
 Pumping more leads into a failing product or service, won't help you, so I would encourage you to start with defining your NSM metric first.